Australian Taxation : Frequently Asked Questions (FAQ's)

 There are common threads to many of the questions asked by Australian expatriates regarding Australian taxation, although personal circumstances differ quite widely.
 Provided below are a number of common FAQ's which we intend to continually update and expand:

-Q: I'm a dual nationality (UK/Australian) citizen usually resident in UK but moving back to Australia mid December 2014 for a temporary work contract until the end of July 2015.
+Q: I'm a dual nationality (UK/Australian) citizen usually resident in the UK but moving back to Australia mid-December 2017 for a temporary work contract until the end of July 2018.
 What would be my tax status in Australia and would I be liable for tax on income earned on UK investments?

 Q : I have recently arrived in the UK from Australia to work for a number of years.
 I want to know if I can transfer the money in my Australian superannuation fund to a UK pension fund, and if so, whether it is in my interest to do so (ie. are there tax implications to consider?).

 A : Under Australian tax rules you cannot currently transfer your Australian superannuation to your UK, or any other overseas, fund with the recent exception of New Zealand.
 You need to reach preservation age and satisfy a condition of release, which generally means that you are aged 57-65 and retired, to be able to access your super.

 An exception is where an individual arrives in Australia on certain temporary work visas – in which case you can access a Departing Australia Superannuation Payment (DASP).
 This will see you receive an amount equivalent to your superannuation balance less typical tax of 35% (65% if you held a working holiday maker visa during your stay) once you have left Australia.
 Organising a DASP is quite simple, and most of the procedures can be carried out online.

 Note that the UK is one location where you can transfer any accrued pension funds to your Australian superannuation fund if you meet certain requirements.
 Presently, there are two substantial requirements - firstly that the receiving fund is a Qualifying Registered Overseas Pension Scheme (QROPS) and secondly, as a consequence of changes made in May 2015, you must be aged 55 or older.